-Third, go the the tool you like to review a before-after effect.
+Third, go the tool you like to review a before-after effect.
 Move your mouse to the reset symbol (curved arrow, discussed above), press the Alt-key on your keyboard, and click on the reset and keep both key and mouse pressed.
 When your ready, release the mouse, next release the Alt-key.
-After releasing the mouse, the adjustments return as you has set them.
+After releasing the mouse, the adjustments return as you have set them.

 Fourth, and last, you can reset individual sliders in a tool, temporarily.
 No need to press a keyboard key here, just click on the slider’s name, left from the slider, and release the mouse.
 Clicking resets the slider to its neutral position, releasing the mouse restores the adjustment.

 Double-clicking next to the button of the slider resets the slider permanent.

 More subtle then this won’t happen soon, I am afraid.